philamp/formovie_theater_hdr_settings/README.md

   - Increasing contrast does not fix the issue, it crushes bright lights even more even though it increases peak brightness.
     - In the meantime, the LLDV method is a "power user" solution to break that limit (but has to be done right).

+> [!CAUTION]
+> Online reviews are measuring contrast without taking all the above into account and they come up with contrast values that are lower in HDR mode than in SDR.

 ## Color temperature
 --  | value
 ---- | ----